SpotlightKid/nim-miniaudio/README.md

 # API

 The module provides access to whole miniaudio API via the [futhark] wrapper generator.
-This means, you can use the the same symbols as in C code, but Nim identifier naming and some futhark [symbol renaming rules] apply.
+This means, you can use the same symbols as in C code, but Nim identifier naming and some futhark [symbol renaming rules] apply.
 For example, instead of `ma_device`, you can also use `maDevice` or `madevice`.

 The module also defines some high-level wrapper objects to provide an interface to some parts of the miniaudio API, bringing its use more in line